Learner identity and learning trajectories in secondary education

 Francisca Bustamante

 With a background in public policy and higher education reforms in Ecuador, she served as Under Secretary of State for Professional and Academic Training at SENESCYT and as Director of Evaluation and Accreditation of Technical and Technological Institutes at CACES.
-Following her government roles, she led the Student Welfare Department at PUCE, designing programs to enhance the inclusion of underprivileged students.
+Following her government roles, she led the Student Welfare Department at PUCE, where she designed and implemented programmes aimed at enhancing the inclusion of underprivileged students.
+She also brings extensive teaching experience in both Chile and Ecuador, covering subjects such as sociology of education, research methodology, and topics related to inclusion, interculturality, and diversity at several universities, including Universidad Metropolitana de Ciencias de la Educación (UMCE), Universidad de Playa Ancha (UPLA), Universidad Internacional del Ecuador (UIDE), and Pontificia Universidad Católica del Ecuador (PUCE).

 Link: https://www.researchgate.net/profile/Francisca-Bustamante-4